thirstycode/Raspi-output-catcher/README.md

 -	01:17:52 PM 23 06 --> some error with posting having username kriti.sanon143
 -	01:17:39 PM 23 06 --> some error with posting having username tamannaah.143
 -	01:17:28 PM 23 06 --> some error with posting having username realshrutihaasan
--	01:16:58 PM 23 06 --> some error with posting having username disha.patani.updates
--	01:16:16 PM 23 06 --> some error with posting having username urvashirautela26
+-	01:16:58 PM 23 06 --> some error with posting having username disha.patani.updat-	0-	01:16:16 PM 23 06 --> some error with posting having username urvashirautela26
 -	01:16:02 PM 23 06 --> some error with posting having username manushi.chillar.insta
 -	10:50:31 AM 23 06 --> some error with posting having username urvashirautela26
 -	10:50:07 AM 23 06 --> some error with posting having username realshrutihaasan